Alan Menken: 1974–1987: Early career and breakthrough

-Disney Renaissance and later films
+1989–2007: Disney Renaissance and Broadway work

 On the strength of the success of Little Shop of Horrors, Menken and Ashman were hired by Walt Disney Studios to write the music for The Little Mermaid (1989).
 The challenge was to create an animated musical film of this Hans Christian Andersen fairy tale that could sit alongside the Disney films Snow White and the Seven Dwarfs and Cinderella.
 The Little Mermaid opened to critical and commercial success and signaled a new Disney era called the Disney Renaissance.
-The film gave them their first Oscar win: Best Song for the song "Under the Sea".
-Menken also won the 1989 Oscar for Best Score.
+The film gave them their first Academy Award win: Best Song for the song "Under the Sea".
+Menken also won the 1989 Academy Award for Best Score.
+Critic Roger Ebert declared in his review, [the film] contains some of the best Disney music since the glory days."

-Menken and Ashman's Beauty and the Beast garnered them three 1991 Oscar nominations for Best Song, winning for its title song.
-Menken won another Oscar for Best Score.
+Menken and Ashman's Beauty and the Beast garnered them three 1991 Academy Award nominations for Best Song, winning for its title song.
+Menken won another Academy Award for Best Score.
 The two were working on Aladdin at the time of Ashman's death in 1991.
 Ashman wrote only three songs in the film and Menken collaborated with Tim Rice, who was then working on The Lion King, to write the rest of the songs for the film.
-The film won an Oscar in 1992 for Best Song, "A Whole New World".
+The film won an Academy Award in 1992 for Best Song, "A Whole New World".
 Menken also won the Oscar for Best Score.
+Menken debuted on Broadway with a musical theater adaptation of Beauty and the Beast that opened in 1994 and ran for 13 years before closing in 2007.
+In 1997, he collaborated with lyricist Tim Rice on a musical, King David, based on the biblical character, which was performed in a concert version on Broadway at the New Amsterdam Theatre.
+Little Shop of Horrors played on Broadway from 2003 to 2004.

-Menken's live action musical film Newsies, with lyrics by Jack Feldman, was released in 1992.
+Menken's live-action musical film Newsies, with lyrics by Jack Feldman, was released in 1992.
 Three more animated musical films followed.
-Menken collaborated with Stephen Schwartz for Pocahontas, for which the two won two Oscars: Best Song and Best Musical or Comedy Score.
+Menken collaborated with Stephen Schwartz for Pocahontas, for which the two won two Academy Awards: Best Song and Best Musical or Comedy Score.
 In 1996, the same musical team created the songs, and Menken, the score, for The Hunchback of Notre Dame.
 In 1997, Menken reunited with his early collaborator, David Zippel, for his last film in the era, Hercules.
 Menken also wrote the music for the Michael J. Fox vehicle Life with Mikey (1993), the holiday film Noel (2004) and Mirror Mirror (2012).
 His other film scores for Disney have included Home on the Range (2004), the Tim Allen remake of The Shaggy Dog (2006), Enchanted (2007), and Tangled (2010).